awsdocs/amazon-ecs-developer-guide/doc_source/instance-connect.md

    $ ssh -i /path/to/my-key-pair.pem ec2-user@ec2-198-51-100-1.compute-1.amazonaws.com
    ```

-   If you are using a Windows computer, see [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+   For more information about using a Windows computer, see [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Important**
-If you experience any issues connecting to your instance, see [Troubleshooting Connecting to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about any issues while connecting to your instance, see [Troubleshooting Connecting to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) in the *Amazon EC2 User Guide for Linux Instances*\.